1. General information

 - Other costs which are not in harmony with the objectives of the programme.

-85% of grants are paid as advance payment.
-The remaining part is paid after an activity report (content and financial) has been submitted.
+85% of the allocated grant is paid as advance payment.
+The remaining part is paid after an activity report (content and financial) has been submitted and approved.

 Decisions on grants are based on the quality of the application and the following criteria for support: